madcatdev/tinyfl/README.md

 # tinyfl
 This is a DIY Attiny13-based PWM driver for flashlights with bright LEDs, such as CREE XM-L, XP-G and others.
-Version "T" - with tact switch.

 Capabilities and benefits: